 - Referring care provider coordinates any necessary follow-up care as recommended by ophthalmologist.

 The ophthalmologist determines if you need to have your photographs taken again after a period of time, or if you need to travel to see an ophthalmologist in person.

-- It is advisable that you do not drive yourself to your screening appointment, rather bring a friend or support person with you, or arrange to have someone pick you up following your appointment.
+We advise that you do not drive yourself to your screening appointment.
+Bring a friend or support person with you, or arrange to have someone pick you up following your appointment.

 Friends and family members are welcome to attend appointments.

 Referrals and Appointments:

 We accept referrals from Physicians, Nurse Practitioners.
 Other health providers may start the referral but a Physician or Nurse Practitioner must sign it before screening.